Evaluation of a Ptosis Patient

 Overview

-- The drooping might be worse after being awake longer, when the individual's muscles are tired.
+- The drooping could be worse after being awake longer, when the individual's muscles are tired.

-- This condition is frequently called "lazy eye", but that term normally refers to amblyopia.
+- This condition is may be called "lazy eye", but that term normally refers to amblyopia.

 - If severe enough and left untreated, the drooping eyelid can cause other conditions, such as amblyopia or astigmatism.

-Evaluation of patients with moderate (or better levator function) might involve 2.5% phenyelphrine drops to assess the response.
+Evaluation of patients with moderate (or better levator function) could involve 2.5% phenyelphrine drops to assess the response.

 When ptosis is asymmetrical (worse on one side) or unilateral, we must consider Hering's law of equal innervation